zio/zio-http/docs/dsl/socket/socket.md

 sealed trait ChannelEvent[A]
 ```

 It is the **Event** that was triggered.
-The type param `A` on the Channel represents the kind of message the event contains.
+The type param `A` on the ChannelEvent represents the kind of message the event contains.

 The type `WebSocketChannelEvent` is a type alias to `ChannelEvent[WebsocketFrame]`.
 Meaning an event that contains `WebSocketFrame` typed messages.